Receiving God’s Promises

 The first thing you need to do is ask for God’s spiritual and physical blessings as you submit to Him.
 And God will most certainly honor His word.
 Those who ask will not be disappointed (Matthew 7:9–11).
 God is not sparing with the gifts of heaven for He offered His only begotten Son to save us (John 3:16).
 To receive a promise, you need to pray in Jesus’ name.
 Jesus said, “No one comes to the Father except through me” (John 14:6).
 We don’t deserve a promise based on what we have done, but we can have it on the good name of His Son.
 “For all the promises of God in Him are Yes, and in Him Amen” (2 Corinthians 1:20).

 Then, you need to believe that God will come through for you in the way He thinks is best.
 By faith, the Christian considers himself already in possession of what has been promised him.
-His utter confidence in the One who has made the promises leaves no uncertainty as to their fulfillment in due time.
-Faith thus enables a Christian not only to lay claim to promised blessings but to receive and to enjoy them now.
-The good things to come are no longer only dreams to be fulfilled in the future, but living realities in the present.
-To the eye of faith what is otherwise invisible becomes visible.
+His utter trust in the One who has made the promises leaves no doubt as to their fulfillment in right time.
+Faith thus enables a Christian not only to claim the promised blessings but to receive and to enjoy them now.
+The good things to come are no longer only future dreams, but living realities in the present.
+To the one that have faith what is otherwise unseen becomes seen.

 Check out our Bible Answers page for more information on a variety of topics.